raschke-chainsulting/crowdfunding/docs/Crowdfunding.md

 function participateToProject(uint256 _projectId) external payable
 ```

 The caller of this function will participate to the project with the given id.
 The amount of ether sent with the transaction will be added to the project&#39;s balance if it is not already finished.
-The amount of ther must be the defined participation amount.
+The amount of ether must be the defined participation amount.
+Users can participate to a project multiple times.